US Historical

 James McCune Smith was born into slavery in 1813 in New York City.
 He gained emancipation in 1827, and attended the University of Glasgow in Scotland where he earned his bachelor’s degree, master’s degree, and medical degree.
 He returned to New York to set up his own medical practice in 1837.

-Elizabeth Blackwell (1821-1910) earned her medical degree from Geneva Medical College in 1849, thus becoming the first woman to receive an MD from an American medical school.
+Elizabeth Blackwell earned her medical degree from Geneva Medical College in 1849, thus becoming the first woman to receive an MD from an American medical school.
+She died in 1910 after practicing medicine for many years.

 John Peck was born in Carlisle, Pennsylvania.
 He studied medicine under Dr. Joseph P. Gaszam in Pittsburgh, Pennsylvania, and graduated from Rush Medical College in Chicago.
 He established his practice in Pennsylvania in 1849.

 Roberts v.
 Boston was an 1850 court case which was cited by Plessy v.
-Flerguson, upholding the “separate but equal” standard.
+Ferguson, upholding the “separate but equal” standard.
 Benjamin F. Roberts, an African-American man, sued the city of Boston after his daughter, Sarah C. Roberts, was denied admittance to whites-only schools in her neighborhood.
-The Supreme Court of Massachusetts heard the case, and ruled in favor of Boston.
+The Supreme Court of Massachusetts heard the case and ruled in favor of Boston.

 The Fugitive Slave Act was passed by the United States Congress in September 1850.
 It required that all escaped slaves must be returned to their masters, and that citizens of Free states must not hinder the activities of Federal marshals in capturing escaped slaves.